wp-plugins/navigation-menu-ids-classes/readme.txt

 Contributors: aarontgrogg
 Tags: navigation, menu, id, class, semantic, clean Requires at least: 3.0
-Tested up to: 3.3
+Tested up to: 3.4.2
-Stable tag: 1.2
+Stable tag: 2.0

 To reduce the extraneous WordPress classes and add unique IDs to navigation menus.

 == Description ==

-This simple plug-in removes all the extra classes WP adds to navigation menus, adds a unique ID to each `&lt;li&gt;` (except right now I cannot figure out how to add IDs to standard menus), and removes any empty `class` attributes.
+This plug-in limits the classes WordPress added to navigation menus to only those desired by the Theme owner, adds a unique ID to each `&lt;li&gt;` (except right now I cannot figure out how to add IDs to standard menus), and removes any empty `class` attributes.